Lars Vogel

 In our example your will define your layout for the rows and use it in your adapter.

-layout file in the res/layout
+Create the rowlayout.xml layout file in the res/layout folder of the de.vogella.android.listactivity project.

 <?xml version="1.0" encoding="utf-8"?> <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android" android:layout_width="wrap_content" android:layout_height="wrap_content" > <ImageView android:id="@+id/icon" android:layout_width="22px" android:layout_height="22px" android:layout_marginLeft="4px" android:layout_marginRight="10px" android:layout_marginTop="4px" android:src="@drawable/ic_launcher" > </ImageView> <TextView android:id="@+id/label" android:layout_width="wrap_content" android:layout_height="wrap_content" android:text="@+id/label" android:textSize="20px" > </TextView> </LinearLayout>